 Research at Penn

-However, the Directory is not the only resource that you should use.
-Your professors are another critical source of information and guidance.
-Not only do many faculty maintain labs of their own; they have colleagues to whom they can refer you.
-So if you have been enjoying your neurobiology classï¿½or your immunology class, or your biochemistry class, or whateverï¿½and you want to explore the possibility of getting involved in research in that area, talk to your professor!
+CURF is not the only resource that you should use.
+Your professors are another important source of information and guidance.
+Not only do many faculty maintain labs or supervise projects of their own, they have colleagues to whom they can refer you.
+Do not be shy about sharing your research interests with faculty.

 Research Outside of Penn

 Many students are interested in doing off-campus research during the summer.
 You will need to be proactive in finding a position.
 Consult the Pathways to Science summer research database and follow postings in the pre-health newletter.
 CURF can also assist you with identifying opportunities in other cities and countries.